RostyslavKuzmych/book_store/README.md

 <p style="font-size: 16px; margin-top: -0.8pc;">Also, I faced problems with Liquibase as I was creating tables in the wrong sequence.
 Consequently, my application failed to start.
 Upon debugging, I identified the mistake and restructured everything correctly 😅.
 Moreover, I encountered difficulties with security settings.
 I couldn't access a public endpoint because I didn't specify in the security configuration which endpoints could be accessed by unregistered users.
 While searching for a solution online, I found the 'authorizeHttpRequests' method, which resolved my issue 😊🔒.</p>
 <h1 style="font-size: 16px; margin-top: -1pc; margin-left: 0pc;">Possible improvements</h1>
 <p style="font-size: 16px; margin-top: -0.8pc;">Furthermore, to enhance my project, I plan to add a 'Response' controller.
 This controller will allow users to give feedback and ratings (from 1 to 10) for each book they purchase.
 This functionality aims to provide users with insights into recommended books based on ratings and reviews 😃📚.</p>

-<h1 style="font-size: 24.5px; margin-top: -1pc; margin-left: 0pc;">Ability to send requests to the endpoints by Postman</h1>
-<p style="font-size: 16px; margin-top: -0.8pc;">Moreover, you can try sending requests to the endpoints using Postman by clicking <a href="https://www.postman.com/lunar-module-cosmologist-43034160/workspace/book-store/collection/31108999-12fddcfe-0952-4376-8687-98fe077eea02">here</a>.
-It's a collection of prepared requests where you can test functionality of the controllers.
-Here are all endpoints, to which users can send requests.
-Log in and registration endpoints don't need a token, but the others do.
-Firstly, you need to register if you haven't already.
-Next, you'll need to log in to obtain a token.
-After that, you must pass the token in the header authorization in the Bearer Token field.
-To elaborate on that, I recorded a video where I showed how all endpoints work, including endpoints, which are accessible for administrators.
-You can watch it by clicking <a href="https://www.loom.com/share/9b0fba93601a4fa3a9c5181a172bc297">here</a> 😊🎥.</p>